aburford/aburford.github.io/_pages/about.md

 full stack web developer working on the school's internal websites.
-During my last 2 months of high school, I completed a senior capstone project where I developed a system for students to securely mark their attendance in class using their phone (checkout my Beacon Attendance project for more details).
+During my last 2 months of high school, I completed a senior capstone project where I developed a system for students to securely mark their attendance in class using their phone.

 It was also during my senior year of high school that I lead a trail maintenance community service project earning the final requirement to